Pūkorokoro-Miranda Catchment Mountains to Sea Project

 What has been achieved?

-Living Water provided financial support to WFCGT to establish water quality improvement actions.
+Living Water provided financial support to the WFCGT to establish water quality improvement actions.
 An integrated catchment management approach incorporating a Catchment Condition Survey, and a catchment prioritisation tool (CAPTure), was developed and promoted.
 Farm Environment Plans (FEPs) and hybrid FEPs were completed and priority mitigations on farms were partially funded.
 A catchment landowner survey led to a well-attended community pest control information workshop, which resulted in the development and implementation of a Predator Free Strategy.

 What did Living Water learn?